jefo2k/python-daily-pills/pills/day-012/README.md

 Lets deep dive into each one of them:

-> Note: Whe have used the Python interpreter, also known as `REPL` to run the examples.
+> Note: Whe have used the Python interpreter, also known as `REPL`, to run the examples.
 If you don't know what `REPL` is, please [take this pill](../day-005).

 ## Integer